 Rather than focusing on beating them with louder support, addressing their concerns early on limits the need to fight.

-It may be a little too late for the Adani project with a fresh legal case looming over an endangered black-throated finch which might just be the canary that signals the end for this coal mine.
+In the past, we’ve seen how a damning Four Corners report can halt an industry’s operations but in this case it may be a little black-throated finch, with a fresh legal case looming over the endangered bird which might just be the canary that signals the end for this coal mine.